From connection to conversation

 Follow-up: different angle - share a relevant case study link.

-Your agent creates the campaign, saves your context, and starts.
-The pipeline runs automatically from there.
+The agent creates the campaign, saves your context, and gets to work.
+The pipeline runs from there at a respectful pace, with you reviewing or approving as much as you like.

 What happens when they reply

-After 2 unanswered follow-ups, your agent stops automatically.
+After 2 unanswered follow-ups, the agent stops.
 No one gets spammed.

 Tracking results